-Sanday Island is one of the inhabited Orkney islands located off the north coast of mainland Scotland.
-The island covers a total area of approx 50,43 km2 (19,5 ml2) and has a population of around 500 people.
+Sanday Island is one of the inhabited Orkney islands, located off the north coast of mainland Scotland.
+The island covers a total area of approx 50 km2 (20 ml2) and has population around 500.

 - Otters and seals are found in/around Sanday Island.
-There are several SSSIs and the marine coast around the east of Sanday is designated a Special Protection Area because of the presence of machair habitats and sand dune.
+The marine coast around the east of Sanday is designated Special Protection Area for its machair habitats (low-lying grassy plain) and sand dune.

 Sanday Island cruise terminal

 Cruise ships to Sanday Island dock (anchor) at Broughtown on the north-western coast.

 The Sanday Island cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Sanday Island, Orkney, Scotland.

 If you lose the Sanday Island location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.